greggelong/firefly/README.md

 This version displays some interesting patterns that resemble a generative geography.
 So far I have observed it to always get to a totally synchronous state, all blinking at the same time.

+## firefli3conform

+like firefli2conform they exchange traits.
+However this one is on a torus.

+## firefli4conform

+like firefli3conform but here they have a color trait.

 ## lightningbug1